oerc0122/MDANSE/Doc/pages/scattering.rst

 factor', the :math:`Q`-dependence of the atomic form factors is taken into account in this weighted sum.

-**X-ray Observable Normalization:** Again, Soper has provided experimental data (table 4 in *ISRN Physical Chemistry*, 279463 (2013), given in file soper13_fx.dat).
+**X-ray Observable Normalization**: Again, Soper has provided experimental data (table 4 in *ISRN Physical Chemistry*, 279463 (2013), given in file soper13_fx.dat).
 Here a source of confusion is that the data can be normalized in different ways (see Soper's paper).
 Using the normalization II in that reference we have